November 23, 2024

 TRACTION

-Lowa sourced the Rengade's outsoles from Vibram—an Italian company known for rubber that excels on both wet and dry surfaces.
+LOWA sourced the Rengade's outsoles from Vibram—an Italian company known for rubber that excels on both wet and dry surfaces.
 This specific Vibram sole is more of a jack-of-all-trades, master-of-none outsole: its lug pattern works on most surfaces without excelling on any of them.
 Backpacking the Allegheny Front Trail, I took a hard fall on some damp rocks—a challenge for most outsoles.
 Overall, though, this traction is a low-risk, low-reward choice.
 This tread won't be bad on tough surfaces— such as slick rock, mud, or steep scree— but it's best for moderate terrain.

 Lowa Renegade is the quintessential brown leather hiking boot